-The mainfunction of red blood cells is to carry oxygen from the lungs to the body tissues.
+The main function of red blood cells, or erythrocytes, is to carry oxygen from the lungs to the body tissues.
 And to carry carbon dioxide as a waste product away from the tissues and back to the lungs.
-Hemoglobin is an important protein in red blood cells that carries oxygen from the lungs to all parts of our body.
+Hemoglobin is an important protein in red blood cells that carries oxygen from the lungs to all parts of the body.

-The main function of white blood cells is to fight infection.
+The main function of white blood cells, or leukocytes, is to fight infection.
 There are several types of white blood cells.
 Each has its own role in fighting bacterial, viral, fungal, and parasitic infections.
-Types of white blood cells that are most important for helping protect the body from infection and foreign cells include the following:
+Types of white blood cells that are most important for helping protect the body from infection and foreign cells include:

 White blood cells:

 Help heal wounds.
-They do this by fighting infection, and also by taking in matter, such as dead cells, tissue debris, and old red blood cells.
+They do this by fighting infection, and also by taking in matter.
+This includes dead cells, tissue debris, and old red blood cells.

 Are our protection from foreign bodies that enter the blood, such as allergens.